wkumari/wkumari.github.io/_posts/2022-02-25-losing-visibility-into-dns.md

-This means that a query for a name that is not in a delegated TLD (e.g example.potato) will not be sent to the root servers - in fact, the resolver won't send any queries at all - it already knows that .potato doesn't exist (nothing exists between .post and .pr), and so, by definition, exmaple.foobar doesn't exist either.
+This means that a query for a name that is not in a delegated TLD (e.g example.potato) will not be sent to the root servers - in fact, the resolver won't send any queries at all - it already knows that .potato doesn't exist (nothing exists between .post and .pr), and so, by definition, example.foobar doesn't exist either.

 ## LocalRoot